nicksellen/projects/baseNode_docConst.md

 ## Purposes
 1. To help people support themselves, the association and the rest of the world.
 1. To create and federate public goods and common-pool resources.
-1. To challenge abstract barriers towards human potential (e.g. rent.)
+1. To challenge monetary barriers to human needs.
 1. To maintain and improve nodeN assets.
 1. To have a jolly good time.